neurodivergence/neurodivergence/README.md

 i view everyone as a person idgaf who u r

 dni:
-spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason 16- 💔
+spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. as a person who was underage and you surrounded me with irresponsible adults, im hesitant on you

-as a person who was underage and you surrounded me with irresponsible adults, im hesitant on you
+15-

 > anyways check out my art